mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

+---
-# Transcript Episode 17 with Trisha Gee
+episode: "Transcript Episode 17 with Trisha Gee"
+permalink: /episode-17-why-we-hate-to-read-code-trisha-gee
+status: publish
+type: transcript
+---

 **Michaela:**: [00:00:00] Hello, and welcome to the software engineering unlocked podcast.
 I'm your host, dr. McKay.
 And today I have the pleasure to talk to